zakattack9/zstoo.com/README.md

   - *N/A since migration to GSAP ScrollTrigger*

 ### Stretch Goals
-- preload packages with loading screen
+- create pipeline for deployment
 - easter eggs
   - mode that can be enabled at the end of website
 - ~rebuild with [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) if ScrollMagic gets depreciated~